totan-forgottentales/totan-forgottentales/docs/software_updates.md

 9. Wait until the process completed.
 This might take a few minutes.
 10. Remove SD card from SD card reader.
 11. Insert SD card into CPU board.

+## Notes

+* You only need to install the latest update (no need to install any intermediates).
+* Upgrading your machine will reset any settings, audits and high scores.